brendanfuller/GlobalAudioSoundboard/README.md

 - **Volume Control**: Individual volume slider for each sound
 - **Global Hotkeys**: Assign keyboard shortcuts to play sounds from anywhere
 - **Sound Management**: Play and delete sounds with confirmation
-- **Auto-Import**: Sounds are copied to a local folder for persistence
+- **Local Copy**: Sounds are copied to a local folder for persistence
 - **Configuration**: All settings saved in a config file next to the executable
+- **Theme**: Respects browser theme choice for light and dark themes

 ## Requirements

 - Windows 10 or later

-- .NET 8.0 SDK (automatically installed by setup.bat)
+## Releases

+Check the releas tab to download the latest version.

-## Installation & Build
+## Build Process

 ### First-Time Setup